kaspanet/dnsseeder/README.md

 It is written in Go (golang).

-This project is currently under active development and is in a pre-Alpha state.
+This project is currently under active development and is in Beta state.
-Some things still don't work and APIs are far from finalized.
-The code is provided for reference only.

 ## Requirements